 • Schijnt de zon deze week?

-• Main clause: subject - verb - extra elements
+• Main clause word order: subject - verb - rest of the sentence.

-• Yes/no question: verb - subject - extra elements
+• Yes/no question word order: verb - subject - rest of the sentence.

 Written by